amsuru18/Portfolio/README.md

 - Update images in the `assets/` folder.
 - Edit text and links in `index.html` to personalize.
 - Adjust styles in `style.css` and `mediaqueries.css` as needed.

-## License

-This project is for personal use and inspiration.
-Feel free to use and modify for your own portfolio!